everdom/SuperKeyboard/README.md

 ### Normal "WASD" mode

 You can also use the WASD keys if they're more natural to you than vim movement keys.
-Switch into and out of WASD mode with `Win Alt r`
+Switch into and out of WASD mode with `Win Alt v`

 WASD mode is now the default for Normal mode.